smcclab/smc-course/_deliverables/02-masterclass.md

 - a 60 second (+/- 5s) video (with sound, obviously) of computer music work exploring that week's theme

-- all files (e.g. pd patch files, Extempore source code files, sound files & other assets) required to re-produce your submission
+- all files (e.g. Pd patch files, Extempore source code files, sound files & other assets) required to re-produce your submission

 ## Submission process {#submission-process}